darfij/open-covid-mask/README.md

 This mask is **OF COURSE** dangerous to use and should not be used!!
 * the full list of dangers is too long to be posted here and a simple google "respirator DIY danger" will provide all the information         needed

-Aiming to design a face mask that meets many important chrteria like:
+Aiming to design a face mask that meets many important criteria like:
-* -is safe
+* is safe
-* -filters (pasivisez)123nm particles to a significant degree
+* filters (pasivisez)123nm particles to a significant degree
-* -adheres to the wearers face preventing leakage
+* adheres to the wearers face preventing leakage
-* -can be made with a 3d printer and household suplies
+* can be made with a 3d printer and household supplies
-* -does not iritate the skin
+* does not irritate the skin

-is of course dificult but I propose it is not imposible and I chalange all willing to collaborate to help in this joint atempt.
+is of course difficult but I propose it is not impossible and I challenge all willing to collaborate to help in this joint attempt.

-Here in Croatia we are currently fighting two major threths that both deplete the face mask supply.
+Here in Croatia we are currently fighting two major threats that both deplete the face mask supply.
-Besides the covid-19 pandemy we had a earthquake in Zagreb with disasterous impact on cyty center buildings.
+Besides the covid-19 pandemic we had a earthquake in Zagreb with disastrous impact on city center buildings.
 There are no dust protection masks to be found!

 Here you will find work in progress on 3 different types of masks that can be 3d printed.
 Determination of their suitability , optimisation of production, testing, availability are the areas we need your help with.